arangodb/docs/3.11/deployment-oneshard.md

 ---
 layout: default
 description: >-
-  OneShard deployments offer a practicable solution that enables significant performance improvements by massively reducing cluster-internal communication
+  A OneShard deployment offers a practicable solution that enables significant performance improvements by massively reducing cluster-internal communication and allows running transactions with ACID guarantees on shard leaders
 ---
 # OneShard